sourceduty/Diddy_Kong/README.md

 ### Banana Quest - The Diddy Adventure

 ## Concept
-"Banan Quest - The Diddy Adventure" is a 3D first-person adventure game inspired by classic platformers.
+"Banana Quest - The Diddy Adventure" is a 3D first-person adventure game inspired by classic platformers.
 Players navigate through vibrant environments from a first-person perspective, collecting bananas for points while overcoming obstacles and solving puzzles.

 ## Target Audience
 - Age: 8+